davidk132/dk-pull-quote/README.md

 ### Use on your WordPress site

 This shortcode makes use of CSS floats rather than CSS flexbox.
 It's supposed to be super easy and low-maintenance.
 YMMV if you use this plugin on a page that depends on flexbox, CSS Grid, or Bootstrap 4 which relies heavily on flexbox.
+This plugin is not designed to work with multi-column content areas, so use caution.
 As with all third-party plugins, be sure to test it on a staging site before putting it into production.

 ### Usage